Bjorn-Boris-Berggren/moving-object-node-js/README.md

 # moving-object-node-js
 This task was given to me.
-A Node.js console app that simulates a moving object in a matrix.
+It is a Node.js console app that simulates a moving object in a matrix.

 ## The Task
 The task is to accept a set of commands and then simulate whether an object can move according to these commands without falling off the table it stands on.
 The table can be seen as a matrix where the object will have an x and y position as drawn below.
 The object always occupies exactly one cell and can be seen as a point without mass.
 Origo is at the top left.